GoogleFeud/ts-macros/docs/In-Depth/repetitions.md

 # Repetitions

 ts-macro has **repetitions** which are heavily inspired by Rust.
-They allow you to repeat code for every element of an array.
+They allow you to repeat code for every element of an array, without loops.
 Since ts-macros is limited by the typescript compiler, this is the syntax for repetitions:

 ```
 +[separator?, [arrays], (...params) => codeToRepeat]